ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/map_server/vector_object_server/configuring_vector_object_server.md

 Type: `string` Default: `N/A`

 :   Type of vector object shape.
-Available values are `polygon` and `circle`.
+Available values are `"polygon"` and `"circle"`.
 Causes an error, if not specialized.

 ### **`<shape_name>.uuid`**